CentrePlan 2050

 Key themes

-To create CentrePlan 2050, we are asking for feedback on five key themes.
+To create CentrePlan 2050, we asked for feedback on key themes.
 To learn more about each theme, click on the images below.

 Living & visiting Downtown